anyscale/rl-course/notebooks/02-application-tbd/README.md

-# Module 4: Optimization with Reinforcement Learning
+# Module 2: Application: Optimization with RL

 In this module we apply RL techniques to the domain of optimization problems.